Armin Navabi: Apostasy and emigration

-Recovering from his attempt and feeling bad about distressing his family, Navabi became an even more fervent Muslim, never missing a prayer, never even looking at girls lest he become tempted, and diligently studying Islam.
-However, the more he learned, the more doubts he developed as the religion appeared to make no sense to him, demanding an incredibly high toll on Muslims' everyday life and punishing all non-Muslims with eternal torture.
-Studying other religions provoked his skepticism even further.
+After his suicide attempt, Navabi felt guilty about distressing his family, and became a more fervent Muslim, and diligently studied Islam.
+However, as he learned more, he began to doubt the religion, noting the high toll on Muslims' everyday life, and the idea of punishment of all non-Muslims with eternal torture.
+Studying other religions increased his skepticism.
 A milestone event was reading a book on the history of religion in college: "I saw how convenient it was to change the concept of God and what he wanted based on the politics of the time.
 Why do I even accept this as true?
 I'd never asked myself whether this could all just be made up."
-In a desperate prayer and in great fear of hell, Navabi reached out to God to reveal himself and prove that he was real; however, he received no answer, lost his faith and eventually concluded God was imaginary.
+Fearing hell, Navabi prayed to God to reveal himself and prove that he was real.
+Navabi received no answer, lost his faith, and eventually concluded that God was imaginary.

 Navabi attended the University of Tehran for about a year, studying molecular biology.
-When in college, Navabi initially thought that he might be crazy, being the only atheist he knew.
-However, when he confided in two of his university friends, revealing his newly developed ideas, they became skeptical about religion within weeks.
-This encouraged him to look for fellow atheists on the internet.
-He didn't want to stay in Tehran, and managed to obtain a student visa for the University of British Columbia to study finance.
-He arrived in Vancouver on 10 October 2004, later becoming a permanent resident and eventually obtaining Canadian citizenship.
-There, he created Atheist Republic in 2012 to build a global atheist community and a platform for his activism.
+When in college, Navabi was initially the only atheist he knew.
+However, when he confided in two university friends, revealing his atheism, they became skeptical about religion within weeks.
+This encouraged Navabi to look for fellow atheists on the internet.
+He obtained a student visa for the University of British Columbia to study finance, and left Tehran.
+He arrived in Vancouver on 10 October 2004, later becoming a permanent resident and obtaining Canadian citizenship.
+There, he created Atheist Republic in 2012, to build a global atheist community and a platform for his activism.